MoonHighway/html5-foundation/Readme.md

 HTML5 Foundation
 =================
 This course introduces developers to the latest version of the Hypertext Markup Language.
-This course looks at HTML by focusing on SEO considerations, Accessibility Issues, and mobile web development.
+This course looks at HTML by focusing on SEO considerations, accessibility issues, and mobile web development.

 Topics
 -------